What To Bring To Classes

 Bring your dog on a fairly empty stomach with at least a 4 hr window since any meal.
 If your normal evening feeding time is close to the time of class, we recommend adjusting the schedule to suit or skipping the evening meal and feed them that one when you come home from class instead (deduct the quantity of treats used in class).
 This is to prevent any cramping or bloat due to exercises and/or playtime, and maintain the value of the temporary training treats used to focus and motivate your dog.

-Dog handlers must wear comfortable, rubber soled shoes (no bare feet, plastic soles, flip-flops, dress shoes/high heels).
+Dog handlers should dress appropriately as classes will mostly be held outdoors (weather permitting) and they should wear comfortable, rubber soled shoes (no bare feet, plastic soles, flip-flops, dress shoes/high heels).

 Male dogs over six months of age must be neutered.
 Females in season are not permitted.